 Senior Presale Consultant

-CEOs can be somewhat dismissive of Accounts Payable as the remit of the CFO or Finance Director, while they focus on overall growth and organisational strategy.
+CEOs can be somewhat dismissive of Accounts Payable as the remit of the CFO or Finance Director, while they focus on overall growth and organizational strategy.
 But in fact, AP performance can have a distinct bearing on working capital, the cost and effectiveness of the whole P2P process, and your company’s relationships with key suppliers – all of which should matter as much to your CEO as sales and income.

-Your organisation’s operational proficiency, financial dexterity and supply chain savvy are inextricably interlinked, and are a source of competitive edge.
+Your organization’s operational proficiency, financial dexterity and supply chain savvy are inextricably interlinked, and are a source of competitive edge.
 So if your CEO’s eyes glaze over at the mention of payables, here are seven KPIs that will provide them with meaningful insight into the health of your AP department and its impact on the wider business.

 Metric #1 – Average cost per invoice type

 This is an obvious measurement when it comes to automated invoice processing – yet one of the most fiendishly difficult to calculate, given the number of steps involved.
 Not all invoices are created equal: those with exceptions and non-PO invoices may well be costing more than clean ones.
 It can be very helpful to refer to a benchmarking study that indicates average and best-in-class measures, to determine how your AP performance compares with your peers.
 The potential savings achievable through invoice automation are considerable – anywhere between 60% and 90% per document, depending on the maturity of your current processes.